Mahāsaṅghika Vinaya

 nissaggiya pācittiya 9

-If two male or female householders each prepare a robe fund for a bhikkhunī, and say: ‘We have prepared such-and-such a robe fund to buy such-and-such a robe to give to bhikkhunī So-and-so,’ and if that bhikkhunī without having first been invited to ask, in order to get something good, goes and says to these householders: ‘You have each prepared such-and-such a robe fund for me.
+If two male or female householders each prepare a robe fund for a bhikkhunī, and say: ‘We’ve prepared such-and-such a robe fund to buy such-and-such a robe to give to bhikkhunī So-and-so,’ and if that bhikkhunī without having first been invited to ask, in order to get something good, goes and says to these householders: ‘You have each prepared such-and-such a robe fund for me.
 Make one robe together to give to me,’ in order to get something good, and if she obtains the robe, it is a nissaggiya pācittiya.

 nissaggiya pācittiya 10